viktorostlund/ts-be-boilerplate-2021/README.md

 - Express

 ## Future improvements
-1. Make API more useful
+1. Add more endpoints such as delete and update
 1. Refactor queries
 1. Make logger log to file as well as console
 1. Add code gen